What we're not:

 Flat Justice was formed to provide specialist help to other tenants who want to make a Rent Repayment Order.
 We are the only true specialist in this field.
 We offer free help with DIY applications, which we encourage, as well as our paid representation service.

 Our mission is to help tenants, not to make to money.
 Hopefully we do both, but our fees are the lowest we think we can charge without going bust

 We see ourselves as more of a social movement and campaign to improve the law in this area and private tenants' rights generally.
-We see RROs as a powerful way for tenants to get redress but it's a relatively new area of law and there is a lot of misunderstanding around: amongst tenants, landlords, local authorities and, we dare say it, The Tribunal itself.
+We see RROs as a powerful way for tenants to get redress but it's a relatively new area of law and there is a lot of misunderstanding around: amongst tenants, landlords and local authorities.
 It was Flat Justice that had the RRO1 form corrected at the start of 2019 to remove the 12 months' prior to application limitation -see here.
 We want to establish case law for RROs under The Housing and Planning Act 2016 (HaPA) and have taken on a number of Appeal cases, some pro bono (without charge), to help establish legal precedents for the benefit of all tenants.
 We also campaign actively on Twitter under the handle @FlatJusticeCIC

 We meet regularly with Local Authorities to make them aware of our work and give them updates on developments in the area of RRO application.
 We also contribute to LA guides for tenants on RROs.